srpatel2000/Loan-Underwriting-Model/README.md

 ## Label Preparation

 In order to attain the labels, we looked at the Monthly Performance dataset and defined a loan-taker as default at 90 days or more delinquent.
 In addition to delinquency status, we used their Zero Balance Code.
 If this code was listed as "03", "06", or "09", the loan was also be considered a default.

+# ML Model

+We used a simple Logistic Regression model in order to determine the likelihood of default.
+After running the model with our labels described in the Feature Engineering and Preprocessing section, we got this output:

+      * Confusion Matrix:
+               [[185125      2]
+                [   362      1]]

+      * Accuracy: ~99%

+If given more time, we'd try to get a proper accuracy reading by balancing the dataset better and taking in different features in the process.